My zone

 I said we are energy monsters.

 I read that if you don’t give your body 5-6 hours of sleep, you’re not a robot, and your body will rebel.
 My rebellion is slightly delayed by 8 years, because that’s how old my son is.
 And yet, when he falls asleep beautifully in his bed, after 2 hours, I feel in my dream that someone is watching me.
-I open my eyes, and here’s Patrick: Mom, I had nightmares, can I sleep with you?
+I open my eyes, and here’s Patrick: Mom, I had nightmares.
+Can I sleep with you?

 And then I’ll definitely get a kick in the stomach or a punch in the eye.
-In a few minutes, Dora will also come, who will push me or my husband to the edge of the bed.
+In a few minutes, Dora will also come, who will push my husband to the edge of the bed.

 https://littlepuzzlesandme.com/my-childrens-sleeping-routine-its-a-f-joke/

-Today, for example, Patrick fell out of bed, I picked him up, and he fell asleep again.
-In the morning, I asked him: Does it hurt after you fell out of bed last night?
-And he, almost with tears in his eyes, asked: Did I fall out of bed?
-My answer with a straight face: Oh no, I must have dreamt it.
-But deep inside I wanted to laugh, because he fell like a stone and even cried a little in his sleep.
-And I, like every mom, couldn’t sleep later, blaming myself for the accident, that I could have carried him, or hugged him.
-Only he didn’t remember and slept peacefully the whole night, unlike me.
+Today, for example, Patrick fell out of bed.
+I picked him up, and he fell back asleep.
+In the morning, I asked him, “Does anything hurt after you fell out of bed?”
+And he, almost in tears, asked, “I fell out of bed?”
+My straight-faced reply: “Oh no, I must have dreamed it.”
+But deep down, I wanted to laugh because he fell like a rock and even cried a little in his sleep.
+And like every mother, I couldn’t fall asleep afterward, blaming myself for the accident, because I could have rocked him or hugged him.
+Only he didn’t remember anything and slept all night peacefully, unlike me.

 MY DAY AS A MOM OF TWO CHILDREN